The Three Sisters, Canmore, Alberta / Bulldozer (Murphy’s Law III)

 54” x 72”

-The vertical lines at top and bottom of the painting represent perhaps venetian blinds coming down to compress and squeeze out the existing landscape.
+The vertical lines at top and bottom of the painting are meant to represent perhaps the idea of “venetian blinds” being lowered to compress and squeeze out the existing pristine landscape.
+The symbolic “bulldozer teeth” at the bottom of the painting might be self-explanatory to the informed viewer.